possiblyselena/cookiecathackpad/JOURNAL.md

 **Total time spent: 1 hour**

 # June 11th: Designing the Case
-I usually use Solidworks, however I hate running it on my laptop so I used OnShape.
+~~I usually use Solidworks, however I hate running it on my laptop so I used OnShape.~~ So I used Solidworks to CAD my case because it's what I'm most familiar with.
+For my outline, I used the same vector I drew in Figma that I also used for my PCB.